Table of Contents

 UPSC Age Limit Calculator

-To simplify this, if you were born earlier than August 2, 1991, you meet the age criteria for the UPSC exam in 2024, and your birthdate should fall on or before August 1, 2002.
-This clear age calculation ensures that candidates understand the eligibility criteria for the UPSC exam with ease.
+- To simplify this, if you were born earlier than August 2, 1991, you meet the age criteria for the UPSC exam in 2026, and your birthdate should fall on or before August 1, 2002.
+This clear age calculation ensures that candidates understand the UPSC eligibility criteria.

 - For the Indian Administrative Service (IAS), the Indian Foreign Service (IFS) and the Indian Police Service (IPS), a candidate must be a citizen of India.